goal is to provide regular communication to parents about students’ continued academic progress.

 - Smarter Balanced ELA and math results

 - Washington Language Proficiency Test (WLPT) scores, if the student is in a bilingual program

 - Academic deficiencies

 - Attendance rates over the previous two years

 When do the plans have to be completed?

 Plans must be completed within the school year.
 Although completed plans early in the year would provide more time to help students who do not meet standard on the

-MSP, the law allows plans to be completed any time within the school year.
+Smarter Balanced ELA and math, the law allows plans to be completed any time within the school year.

 What parent/guardian involvement is required?